The versatility of aluminium

 - Lightweight constructions: Aluminium's lightness reduces structural loads on buildings, allowing architects to build taller and more complex structures while maintaining all safety criteria.

-- Thermal efficiency: Aluminum has high thermal conductivity, making it suitable for energy-efficient windows, doors, and facades.
+- Thermal efficiency: Aluminium has high thermal conductivity, making it suitable for energy-efficient windows, doors, and facades.
 Insulation can be built within the frames of aluminium windows and doors to regulate indoor temperatures and reduce energy consumption.

 - Design versatility in applications: Metal's flexibility permits various creative designs, from sleek, modern exteriors to intricate curtain walls.
 Its versatility allows for extraordinary, singular architectural projects that marry aesthetic appeal with sustainability.